PatrBal/vim-textidote/README.md

 ## Alternatives

-- A very good alternative is to use the [LTeX][LTeX] language server, for example with `coc.nvim`.
+- A very good alternative is to use the [LTeX][LTeX] language server, for example together with [coc.nvim][coc.nvim].
 It is also based on LanguageTool and is aware of LaTeX or Markdown markup.
 It provides grammar checking *as you type*, but does not currently offer suggestions or quick fixes with `coc.nvim`. `LTeX` can be both an alternative to `vim-textidote` or an addition.
 - Another alternative is to use [YaLafi][YaLafi] (Yet another LaTeX filter) together with [vim-LanguageTool][vim-LanguageTool] or [vim-grammarous][vim-grammarous].
 This should provide an experience somewhat similar to `vim-textidote`, but handling custom dictionaries does not seem straightforward.